AshkanGoharfar/AR-online-shopping-iOS/README.md

 git clone https://github.com/AshkanGoharfar/AR-online-shopping-iOS.git
 ```

-Next, go to the project directory.
+Go to the project directory.
 ```bash
 cd AR-online-shopping-iOS
 ```

-Next, run the following command to create podfile.
+Next, Run the following command to create podfile.
 ```bash
 pod init
 ```

-Open the podfile by the following command to add dependencies.
+Open the podfile by the following command to add the dependencies.
 ```bash
 open podfile
 ```